chris2402/PollApplication/README.md

 ### Om merges også blir lagt labels på så er det litt enklere å lete etter konkrete merges senere ;)

+#### Deployment

+We use Heroku for deployment.

+*How to deploy*
+Download [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if you dont have it.

+Commit you changes.
+If deploying from another branch (like dev) use `git push heroku your-branch:master`.
+If pushing directly from master use `git push heroku master`

+The deployment is at [application](https://morning-stream-74314.herokuapp.com)